Follow TV Tropes

 • It has value because people using it agree it does.
 This could be because it is made of something valuable (precious metal currencies), because you have to pay taxes using it, because someone will give you precious metals for it (some banknotes and paper currency originally worked this way), or just because everyone around you uses it so you do as well.
 If people take the money for payment and expect to use it in the future to buy things, it has value.
 If not, the money doesn't.

 • Related to this, money is assumed to have value only for its role in transactions and saving.
 Money is not a useful good on its own that people would want outside these two roles.
-Most modern money is like this, stored as electronic deposits or paper money that is far cheaper than its face value, but with coins and precious metal money in the past this is not strictly true.
-In economics this leads to a separation of the "real" economy, the actual production and use of goods and services, from whatever is happening with money.
+Most modern money is like this, stored as electronic deposits or paper money that would be far cheaper than face value if printed or computer coded differently, but with coins and precious metal money in the past this is not necessarily true.
+In economics this leads to a separation of the "real" economy, the physical production and use of goods and services, from the "monetary economy", whatever is happening with money.
 (In measurement, you get "real" and "nominal" measures of things, described later on this page.)

-• It is assumed in this useful notes that each economy mainly uses 1 currency of its choice, unless said otherwise.
-Unless a country has very untrustworthy money, this is generally a good assumption, though some border regions, areas with visitors, or areas without trusted currencies, this is not the case.
+• It is assumed in this useful notes that each economy mainly uses 1 currency of its government's choice, unless said otherwise.
+Unless a country has very untrustworthy money, this is generally a good assumption, though some border regions, areas with visitors, or areas without trusted currencies, multiple currencies are in use, either from the bordering countries or any place with trustworthy money.

 Weirdly, some very abstract theoretical fields of economics ignore money completely.
 Some are models of an entire economy, modeling the production and use of goods: exchange within this highly simplified economy is ignored, so money can be ignored also.
-Theoretical models of how markets work (highly theoretical, instead of producing cars, doctor visits, or even food, health care, etc., they just go with good 1, good 2, input 1, etc.)can ignore money by measuring prices using a base good: only the ratio matters, not the actual numbersnote . in most field of economics, money fills the same role it fill in day to day life: you get paid in in, spend it, budget it, etc. Only a specific subfield studies the things described in this useful notes.
+Theoretical models of how markets work (highly theoretical, instead of producing cars, doctor visits, or even food, health care, etc., they just go with good 1, good 2, raw material 1, etc.)can ignore money by measuring prices using a base good like the knives above: only the ratio matters, not the actual numbersnote . in most field of economics, money fills the same role it fill in day to day life: you get paid in in, spend it, budget it, etc. Only the specific subfield of monetary economics studies the things described in this useful notes.

-What is inflation, and where does it comes from
+What is inflation, and how does creating money cause it?

 Inflation is a general increase in prices of most goods in an economy.
-You may sometimes hear about "cost inflation" of various things (healthcare, college), but increases in price of a single thing are a very different idea with very different causes.
-In theory, if nothing else changed in an economy, inflation would show as all prices increasing at the same rate, together (actual measurement will be described later.)
+This is different from an increase in prices of a single good, in an ideal situation where nothing changed apart from inflation, all prices would increase at the same rate.
+(How to measure it in an actual economy is described later.)
 General price decreases are called deflation, they are rare in modern times, more common before the early 1900's.
 If you flip "price increase" to "price decrease" or think "negative inflation", most of what is written here applies just fine.

 Another common way to describe inflation is a decrease in the value or purchasing power of money.
-In this description, money is the thing you exchange for other goods, and inflation makes that money able to buy less goods.
+This is the same as a general increase in prices, looked at from a different direction.

 One simple but generally accurate explanation for how inflation is caused is "too much money chasing too few goods".
 This gets at the most common cause of inflation: an increasing amount of money per economic activity in an economy.
 One of the strongest correlations in economics is money supply growth to inflation rate minus economic growth rate.
 Generally, an economy with certain prices and a certain amount of production seems to require a certain amount of money to function: less money than this and prices drop, more money and prices rise.